Rudolf Meyer Riefstahl: Legacy

 As well as published books, catalogues and journal articles, Riefstahl left unfinished work some of which has been subsequently published with the help of his wife, Elizabeth Riefstahl, herself a much published scholar who collaborated with him during his lifetime.
 For example, an article in Ars Islamica on Early Turkish Tile Revetments appeared in the year after his death.
 Papers and correspondence are held in the archive of the Biblioteca Berenson at Villa I Tatti and photographs taken in Turkey by Riefstahl are held in the Conway Library at The Courtauld Institute of Art, London, whose archive, of primarily architectural images, is in the process of being digitised under the wider Courtauld Connects project.
 The Department of Image Collection at the National Gallery of Art Library holds a collection of 10,000 photographs of Anatolian architecture and Islamic art taken by or for Rudolf Riefstahl, as well as some papers, lecture notes, and syllabi.

 Riefstahl was also a collector, and items from his collection are held in various museums; a reclining figure sculpture from the Parthian period in the Harvard Art Museums, an homilectic fragment in the Morgan Library and Museum and a textile fragment from the 11th–12th century in the Brooklyn Museum.

 Personal life

 Riefstahl married Elizabeth Titzel in 1924 in Chicago and they had a daughter, Marian, and a son, Rudolf.
 Their son, Rudolf Meyer Riefstahl II, born in Istanbul, was also an art historian who worked in the Fogg Art Museum of Harvard University and the Toledo Museum of Art.
 Elizabeth Titzel Riefstahl outlived her husband by some fifty years and continued working for most of her life.
-Riefstahl married first in 1911 in France Marie-Louise Nordlinger (1876-1961) with whom he had a son and a daughter (P.F.
-Prestwich, The Translation of Memories: Recollections of the Young Proust, London 1999).
+Riefstahl married first Marie Louise Nordlinger (1876–1961) in 1911 in Paris and they had a son, Albert, and a daughter, Pauline.